 As seen from mid-northern latitudes, the Square of Pegasus looks like a baseball diamond whenever it resides in the eastern sky.
 Imagine the farthest star to the left – Alpheratz – as the third-base star.
 An imaginary line drawn from the first-base star through Alpheratz points in the general direction of the Andromeda galaxy.

 If it’s dark enough, you’ll see two streamers of stars flying to the north (or left) of the star Alpheratz.
-To me, this grouping of stars looks like a bugle or a cornucopia.
+To some people, this grouping of stars looks like a bugle or a cornucopia.
 Along the bottom streamer, star-hop from Alpheratz to the star Mirach.
 Draw an imaginary line from Mirach through the upper streamer star (Mu Andromedae), and go twice the distance.
 You’ve just located the Andromeda galaxy!

 If you can’t see this fuzzy patch of light with the unaided eye, maybe your sky isn’t dark enough.
 Try binoculars!
 Or try going to darker sky.